arshad-yaseen/ocra/README.md

 ## Prerequisites

-OcrLLM requires GraphicsMagick and Ghostscript to be installed on your system for PDF processing.
+OcrLLM requires GraphicsMagick and Ghostscript for PDF processing.
+These dependencies will attempt to install automatically after you install the package.
+However, if automatic installation fails, you may need to install them manually:

 ### macOS